lsst-dm/dmtn-006/README.rst

 ###########################################################################
-DMTN-999 Analysis of False Positives in the LSST Image Differencing Pipeine
+DMTN-006 False Positive Rates in the LSST Image Differencing Pipeline
 ###########################################################################

 An analysis of the false positives in Decam imaging data processed by the LSST pipeline.

-View this technote at http://dmtn-999.lsst.io or see a preview of the current version in `this repo`_
+View this technote at http://dmtn-006.lsst.io or see a preview of the current version in `this repo`_

 .. _this repo: ./index.rst